 Your doctor will give you a Patient Guidebook that will help you prepare for your surgery and explain how to care for your new joint after you leave the hospital.
 You should select a “coach” (a family member or friend) who will assist you through the process.
 Also, plan to attend a pre-op class with your coach at least two weeks prior to your surgery that will explain the process and answer all your questions.

 Yes, you should consult your surgeon and physical therapist about the exercises appropriate for you.

 Your doctor will give you this information prior to your surgery or you can call the Joint Care Manager at 404.501.5697 to confirm the time of the procedure.

-Come to the DeKalb Medical North Decatur Main campus located at 2701 North Decatur Road in Decatur, Georgia 30033 and park at the Surgery Center lot.
+Come to Emory Decatur Hospital located at 2701 North Decatur Road in Decatur, Georgia 30033 and park at the Surgery Center lot.
 Enter the Surgery Center and go to the first floor Surgical Admissions Center.
 You will sign in at this desk and your family can wait for you in this area while you undergo surgery.